Digest

 The Dry Stone Waller

-The Cotswold walls are built without mortar - stone on stone, shaped by hand, standing for centuries.
+From the Cotswolds to the Yorkshire Dales, England's dry stone walls are built without mortar - stone on stone, shaped by hand, standing for centuries.
 The wallers who build and repair them carry knowledge that cannot be written down.

 ES-0012 -